probe-rs/webpage/content/docs/tools/vscode.md

             "request": "launch",
             "name": "probe_rs rtt-target example",
             // ... <snip> ...
-            "rtt_enabled": true,
+            "rttEnabled": true,
-            "rtt_channel_formats": [
+            "rttChannelFormats": [
                 {
-                    "channel_number": 0,
+                    "channelNumber": 0,
-                    "data_format": "String", // Format RTT data as String data "show_timestamps": true  // Include host-side timestamps for every line of data transferred from the target RTT output
+                    "dataFormat": "String", // Format RTT data as String data "showTimestamps": true  // Include host-side timestamps for every line of data transferred from the target RTT output
                 },
                 {
-                    "channel_number": 1,
+                    "channelNumber": 1,
-                    "data_format": "BinaryLE" // Treat data as raw binary data, and do not format in any way }
+                    "dataFormat": "BinaryLE" // Treat data as raw binary data, and do not format in any way }
             ]
         }